Thursday, November 28, 2019

 2. Cut 6x6 pattern paper for the spaces in between the squares — 3/8” x 3 3/4” (7)

-Supplies: Affiliate links are used in this post at no additional cost to you.
+Supplies: As an Amazon Associate, I earn from qualifying purchases.
+Affiliate links are used in this post at no additional cost to you.
 I receive a small amount of compensation when you click through and shop using the provided links.
 This helps me to continue building my small business.
 Thank you!